boytpcm123/gitlab-ci-fastlane/README.md

 brew install fastlane
 ```

-Navigate your terminal to your iOS's directory and run
+Navigate your terminal to your ios directory or android directory and run:

 ```bash
 fastlane init